-In general, THE NUMBER 9 is the largest and last digit correlating “finality” and completness.
+In general, THE NUMBER 9 is the largest and last digit correlating “finality” and completeness.
 The number of finality or judgment is committed unto Jesus as “the Son of man” (John 5:27; Acts 17:31).
 It marks the end and issue of all things as to man — the judgment of man and all his works (Bible Study).
-The use of the number 9 (nine) as a numerical symbol in Scripture is unique and somewhat diverse, thus not many people can comprehend or establish its meaning.
-However, there are two verses that strike most commentators; the nine FRUITS of the nine GIFTS of the spirit.
+The use of the number 9 (nine) as a numerical symbol in Scripture is unique and somewhat diverse, but there are two striking verses; the nine FRUITS or the nine GIFTS of the spirit.

 The Fruit and the Gifts of the Spirit

 But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, Meekness, temperance: against such there is no law.
 (Galatians 5:22)